PierUgit/fmmap/README.md

 call x%create( FMMAP_SCRATCH, "", n, mold=a )   ! creates the mapping to a temporary file
 call c_f_pointer( x%cptr(), a, [n] )            ! associates a pointer to the mapping
 ```

+- C interoperability (iso_C_binding) is required, as C is used behind the scene.
+- Only the type+kind of the `mold=` argument matters; it can be a literal constant or a
+  variable, a scalar or an array of any rank and size, it is just used to determine the
+  size in memory of an elements of that type+kind

 ### Example 1 - mapping a scratch file to an array of a user derived-type